rod-laycock/VivariumMonitoring/README.md

 As We need to measure the humidity across the vivarium and the temperature at both ends, we will need 2 sensors per vivarium - so by my maths, that's 6 temperature sensors (+ spares to replace any faulty ones).

-## Plan
-Start small - make it big.

-### Step 1
-Start by creating a simple temperature and humidity monitoring which can monitor one vivarium, which I can check on using a browser over my local Wi-Fi network.

-### Step 2
-Add an SD Card to the project to store the website so I'm using less memory on the ESP32.

-### Step 3
-Move the settings into a configuration file on the SD Card, have the startup process read the settings and initialise itself.

-### Step 4
-Add additional sensors (I have 3 pythons so need 6 sensors in total), all configured through the SD Card and all visible on the interface.
-It should not matter how many sensors I add, it should all just work.

-### Step 5
-Add an initialisation routine so that when the monitor starts up to begin with it creates it's own local network so you can connect to it and configure it.

-### Step 6
-Store and view historic data on the SD card - ensuring it does not run out of disk space, so self cleaning is needed.

-### Step 7
-Add the ability to reconfigure certain parts of the system through a web based admin interface.

-### Step 8
-Add more steps once I've completed this lot.

 ## Disclosure
 In the interest of being completely open and transparent, and as I don't believe in being underhanded, dishonest or hiding any facts.
 The following links in the Components and Tools sections are setup to take you to Amazon via their [Amazon Affiliate Programme](https://affiliate-program.amazon.co.uk/), and every purchase you make using them will mean I get a small amount back without plastering ads all over the place.